 What happened next?

-Unfortunately for Pierce, she would be struck by the pressure of the moment while facing the more experienced Sanchez in the final.
-The consistent Spaniard would claim her second Roland-Garros crown, prevailing 6-4, 6-4 against a very different player than the one Graf had been blindsided by in the semi-final.
+Unfortunately for Pierce, she would be overwhelmed by the pressure of the occasion while facing the more experienced Sanchez in the final.
+The consistent Spaniard would claim her second Roland-Garros crown, prevailing 6-4, 6-4 against a player, very different than the one Graf had been blindsided by in the semi-final.

-The following year, Pierce would redouble her efforts and avenge that loss, beating Sanchez 6-3, 6-2 in the final of the Australian Open to win her first Grand Slam tournament.
+The following year, Pierce would redouble her efforts and avenge that loss, beating Sanchez 6-3, 6-2 in the Australian Open final to win her first Grand Slam tournament.
 Five years later, in 2000, Pierce would realise the dream of all French players by triumphing at Roland-Garros, defeating Conchita Martinez in the final (6-2, 7-5).
-For good measure she also claimed the doubles title in 2000, partnering Martina Hingis.
+For good measure, she also claimed the doubles title that same year, partnering Martina Hingis.

-In her career, Pierce would reach three other Grand Slam finals, at the 1997 Australian Open (lost to Martina Hingis), at the 2005 French Open (lost to Justine Henin) and at the 2005 US Open (lost to Kim Clijsters).
-At the end of 2006, she ruptured the anterior cruciate ligament in her left knee while playing against Vera Zvonareva in Linz and she would never recover.
+In her career, Pierce would reach three other Grand Slam finals, at the 1997 Australian Open (lost to Martina Hingis), at the 2005 Roland-Garros Championships (lost to Justine Henin), and at the 2005 US Open (lost to Kim Clijsters).
+At the end of 2006, she ruptured the anterior cruciate ligament in her left knee while playing against Vera Zvonareva in Linz and the Frenchwoman would never recover.
 This would remain her last match, although Pierce would never officially announce her retirement.